pmk37/hiya-world/README.md

 # hiya-world
 testing my new repository
-because testing a new repositiry is good!!
+because testing a new repository is good!!